fordjes/sdn-labs/mininet/04_wireshark.md

 0. In the *Enter a capture filter ...* box, type `port 6653`.

+  - **Q1: What is running on port 6653?**
+    - A1: The port of the control interface.

 0. Click the Start button.

 0. Start a Mininet basic topology with connection to a 'remote' controller